IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Additionally, States need to prevent new forms of discrimination from appearing and  "should also adopt appropriate preventive measures to avoid the emergence of new marginalized groups."[^40] Thus, even in States where no discrimination against men exists, States have an obligation to prevent it from arising.

+> States  parties  have  an  international  responsibility  to  create  and  continuously  improve statistical  databases  and the  **analysis of all forms  of  discrimination** against women in general and against women belonging to specific  vulnerable groups in particular.
+CEDAW GR 28 - p.10

 #### Systemic discrimination